Ultimate Kalispell Real Estate Investing Guide for 2026

 Median Population Age

-Median population age is a picture of the magnitude of a city’s labor pool that correlates to the size of its rental market.
-If the median age equals the age of the market’s workforce, you will have a good source of tenants.
-An aged population will be a drain on municipal resources.
-An aging population can culminate in higher property taxes.
+Median population age is a picture of the magnitude of a market's workforce that reflects the magnitude of its rental market.
+You want to find a median age that is close to the center of the age of the workforce.
+An older population can be a burden on community revenues.
+An aging population can result in more property taxes.

 Employment Industry Diversity